ardanlabs/gotraining/topics/data/README.md

 **_Note: There are exceptions to everything but when you are not sure an exception applies, follow the guidelines presented the best you can._**

-**1) Integrity** - If data science uses Datasets to make Decisions, a breakdown in integrity results in bad decisions.
-These decisions impact people, and therefore, making bad decisions may cause irreparable damage to real people.
+**1) Integrity** - If data science/analysis generates insights from Datasets, a breakdown in integrity results in bad insights.
+These types of results impact people, and therefore, generating bad insights may cause irreparable damage to real people.
 Nothing trumps integrity - EVER.

 Rules of Integrity:
 - Error handling code is the main code.